DATE: Saturday, October 12, 9am-5pm

 Meet new friends and share lessons learned!

-Parking: You may park in ANY lot on the Rosemont Campus.
+Parking: You may park in ANY lot on the Rosemont Campus for free.
 You do not need to worry about the signs about permits.
 See the campus map for lot locations.

 Where: Rosemont College, 1400 Montgomery Ave., Rosemont, PA 19010; Kaul Forum (click here for campus map).